Primo Nautic

 Buoyancy and Stability

 Buoyancy is the upward force that allows the ship to float, and stability is the ability of the ship to come back upright after being tilted by wave action or cargo shift.
-The design of the hull reminds us that the center of gravity should always be down low, and the hull’s shape favors stability.
+Hull design ensures that the center of gravity stays low and the hull's shape favors stability.

 Hydrodynamics

-Hydrodynamics is the study of fluids in motion, and hence, it plays a vital role in hull design.
-It is involved in the patterns and shapes of how water flows around the hull and its resistance and speed.
-A streamlined hull reduces drag, helping the ship attain higher speed and less fuel consumption.
+Hydrodynamics plays a vital role in hull design, determining how water flows around the hull and affecting resistance and speed.
+A streamlined hull reduces drag, helping the ship attain higher speed with less fuel consumption.
 Using computational fluid dynamics (CFD) simulations, designers can analyze water flow before construction and optimize hull shapes in the design stage.

-The choice of material for constructing the ship’s hull is crucial to the vessel’s performance, durability, and maintenance.
-Many materials have been used to date, with different favorable and unfavorable characteristics over the years.
+The choice of material for constructing the ship hull is crucial to the vessel's performance, durability, and maintenance.

 Steel

 Steel is the most common structural material utilized in vessel construction, especially for larger vessels.
 If adequately treated, steel provides high strength, toughness, and good resistance to corrosion.
-However, steel is heavy.
-This makes the vessel heavier than required, affecting buoyancy and fuel efficiencies.
+However, steel is heavy, which affects buoyancy and fuel efficiency.
 Shipbuilders use various grades of steel to realize optimal strength-to-weight ratios.

 Aluminium

 Aluminium has also been increasingly used in shipbuilding on smaller ships, like yachts and ferries.
 It is light, corrosion-resistant, and can quickly form complex shapes.
-However, it needs more strength than steel and might also be expensive at certain times, which deters using aluminum on larger ships.
+However, it has less strength than steel and can be expensive, which limits its use on larger ships.

 Composite Materials

-Composite materials, such as fiberglass and carbon fiber, are rapidly becoming the preferred shipbuilding materials.
-These materials are lightweight, corrosion-resistant, and thus light-quick to apply aboard high-performance vessels.
-Although they are generally more expensive than traditional shipbuilding materials, the long-term durability of composite materials under extreme marine exposure is still a research subject.
+Composite materials, such as fiberglass and carbon fiber, are rapidly becoming preferred shipbuilding materials for high-performance vessels.
+These materials are lightweight and corrosion-resistant.
+Although generally more expensive than traditional options, composites are increasingly cost-competitive for specialized applications.

 Ship hull types are categorized based on shape and intended use.
 Features of each design vary according to specific applications.